The Numbers for Heart Disease and Type 2 Diabetesby Cindy Uken Health Writer

 And it’s not just heart attacks that you should be aware of: An estimated 16 percent of people age 65 or older with diabetes will die of stroke.
 “Probably one in six dies of a stroke,” said Dr. Saliaris.
 “That’s an important thing to remember.
 When we talk about cardiovascular disease, we’re not just talking about heart attacks.
 We’re also talking about strokes.”

 Finally, risk modifications are key because the ultimate numbers don’t lie.
 Adults with diabetes are two to four times more likely to die from heart disease than adults without heart disease.
 “It affects the way your small blood vessels relax, the way they deliver blood to the rest of your body,” said Dr. Saliaris.
-“That’s why it can affect the areas where you have small blood vessels, like your eyes, your kidneys, and your heart as well.”
+“That’s why it can affect the areas where you have small blood vessels, like your eyes, your kidneys, your nerves, and your heart as well.”